YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 ### ADS Mouse Sensitivity Multipliers

+- (For any base sens @ 105 HFOV)
-- (In settings.cfg)
+- (In settings.cfg) For all optics: 1.0054
-- All optics @ 105 HFOV: 1.0054 (Apex TRIES to use the 0% Monitor Distance Match formula at 1.0, but has some conversion rounding errors at in-game FOV slider values other than 70)
+- (NOTE: Apex tries to use the 0% Monitor Distance Match formula for 1.0 ADS Sensitivity, but has some conversion rounding errors at in-game FOV slider values other than the base value of 70, which is why the accurate value at other FOVs isn't exactly 1.0)

 # Hunt: Showdown